ivogeorg/ucd-csci2312-pa2/README.md

 ### Coding style

-Familiarize yourself with and start following [these coding style guidelines](http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cppstyle.html).
+Familiarize yourself with and start following [coding style guidelines](http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cppstyle.html).
 There are others on the Web.
 Pick one and be consistent. _**Note:** If you stumble on the Google C++ Style Guide, be advised that it has been heavily criticized by many leading C++ programmers.
 I don't advise you to follow it, especially the more advanced features.
 This Guide is for entry-level coders at Google who need to be able to work with their legacy code.
 It is not advisable for new projects and novice programmers._

 ### References